hellowac/mapnik-wiki-zh-cn/Grouped-rendering.md

 Using "grouped rendering" on a layer renders all styles of one layer for all features that have the same value before proceeding to other features that have a different value.

+This feature was added in https://github.com/mapnik/mapnik/pull/916 and is first available in Mapnik v2.1.0.

 Example syntax looks like:

 ```xml